privacybydesign/irmago/README.md

 ## Running the unit tests

-Some of the unit tests connect to locally running external services, namely PostgreSQL and an SMTP server running at port 1025.
+Some of the unit tests connect to locally running external services, namely PostgreSQL, MySQL, Microsoft SQL Server and an SMTP server running at port 1025.
 These need to be up and running before these tests can be executed.
-This can either be done using `docker-compose` or by following the instructions below to install the services manually.
+This can be done using `docker-compose`.

-#### PostgreSQL

- * Install using e.g. `brew install postgresql`, or `apt-get install postgresql`, or via another package manager of your OS.
- * Prepare the database and user:

-       create database test;
-       create user testuser with encrypted password 'testpassword';
-       grant all privileges on database test to testuser;

-   This only needs to be done once.
-No table or rows need to be created; the unit tests do this themselves.

-#### SMTP server
-For the SMTP server you can use [MailHog](https://github.com/mailhog/MailHog) (see also their [installation instructions](https://github.com/mailhog/MailHog#installation)):
- * Install using `brew install mailhog` or `go get github.com/mailhog/MailHog`.
- * Run using `MailHog`, or `~/go/bin/MailHog`, depending on your setup.

-For the unit tests it only matters that the SMTP server itself is running and accepts emails, but MailHog additionally comes with a webinterface showing incoming emails.
-By default this runs at <http://localhost:8025>.

 ### Running the tests